casid/jte/DOCUMENTATION.md

 ## Rendering a template

 To render any template, an instance of `TemplateEngine` is required.
-Typically you create it once per application (it is safe to share the engine between threads):
+Typically, you create it once per application (it is safe to share the engine between threads):

 ```java
 CodeResolver codeResolver = new DirectoryCodeResolver(Path.of("jte")); // This is the directory where your .jte files are located.